Abu Ubayda ibn al-Jarrah: Conquest of central Syria

 Soon after the appointment of Abu-Ubayda as commander in chief, he sent a small detachment to the annual fair held at Abu-al-Quds, modern day Abla, near Zahlé; east of Beirut.
-There was a Byzantine and Christian Arab garrison guarding that fair, the size of the garrison was miscalculated by the Muslim informants and it quickly encircled the small Muslim detachment.
-Before it would have been completely destroyed, Abu Ubayda, having received new intelligence, sent Khalid to rescue the Muslim army.
-Khalid reached there and defeated them in the Battle of Abu-al-Quds on 15 October 634 and returned with tons of looted booty from the fair and hundreds of Byzantine prisoners.
+There was a Byzantine and Christian Arab garrison guarding that fair, the size of the garrison was miscalculated by the Muslim informants and they quickly encircled the small Muslim detachment.
+Before the detachment could be destroyed, Abu Ubayda, having received new intelligence, sent Khalid to rescue the Muslim army.
+Khalid reached there in time and defeated the garrison in the Battle of Abu-al-Quds on 15 October 634 and returned with tons of looted booty from the fair and hundreds of Byzantine prisoners.

-With central Syria captured, the Muslims has given a decisive blow to the Byzantines.
-The communication between northern Syria and Palestine was now cut off.
-Abu Ubayda decided to march to Fahl (Pella), which is about 500 ft below sea level, and where a strong Byzantine garrison and survivors of Battle of Ajnadayn were present.
-The region was crucial because from here the Byzantine army could strike eastwards and cut the communications line with Arabia.
+With central Syria captured, the Muslims had given the Byzantines a decisive blow.
+For the Byzantines, communications between northern Syria and Palestine were now cut off.
+Abu Ubayda decided to march to Fahl (Pella), which is about 500 ft below sea level, and where a strong Byzantine garrison and survivors of the Battle of Ajnadayn were present.
+The region was crucial because from there the Byzantine army could strike eastwards and cut communications lines with Arabia.
 Moreover, with this large garrison at the rear, Palestine could not be invaded.
 Thus the Muslim army moved to Fahl.
-The Byzantine army was eventually defeated at the Battle of Fahl on 23 January 635 A.D.
+The Byzantine army was defeated at the Battle of Fahl on 23 January 635.

 Battles for Emesa and the second battle of Damascus

 After the battle, which would prove to be a key to Palestine and Jordan, the Muslim armies split up.
-Sharjeel and Amr's corps moved south to capture Palestine.
-Meanwhile, Abu Ubayda and Khalid with a relatively larger corps moved north through Lebanon to conquer Lebanon and northern Syria.
+Shurahbeel and Amr's corps moved south to capture Palestine.
+Meanwhile, Abu Ubayda and Khalid, with a relatively larger corps, moved north to conquer Lebanon and northern Syria.